CapyRobot/Heimdallr/README.md

 ./install.sh
 ```

-Create a `.env` file in the project directory with your OpenAI API key.
+Create a `.env` file in the project directory with your OpenAI API key or export the key as an environment variable of same name.

 ```bash
 OPENAI_API_KEY="..."